 15. Fill a niche

 The location of your home bar, if not in a dedicated room, should be in an easy to access, central and sociable spot, such as in a recessed niche in your living room.
 It won’t take up any floor space and you can design it so it has a door to tuck everything neatly away when not in use.
-This one packs a lot into the small space, including a mini-fridge.

 16. Travel to the tropics

-17. Go for a luxe look
+17. Go for high end finishes

 18. Go the mile with tile